A Joint Model for IT Operation Series Prediction and Anomaly Detection: Experiments

 \section{Experiments}

-In this section, the effectiveness of the proposed approach is studied in comparison to approaches that are designed for unsupervised anomaly detection and trend prediction in the literature.
-Datasets \textbf{KPI}~\cite{AIOpsChallenge2017} and \textbf{Yahoo}~\cite{YahooLabs2015} are adopted in the evaluation. \textbf{KPI} dataset is released by the AIOps Challenge Competition~\cite{AIOpsChallenge2017}, which contains desensitized time series of KPIs with anomaly annotation from real-world applications and services.
-The raw data are harvested from Internet companies such as Sogou, eBay, and Alibaba.
-They are minute-level operations time series.
-In our evaluation, this dataset is used for both anomaly detection and trend prediction. \textbf{Yahoo} dataset is released by Yahoo Labs for anomaly detection evaluation.
-It contains both real and synthetic time series.
-Following the convention in the literature~\cite{Ren2019}, it is adopted for anomaly detection only since the statuses from it demonstrate different periodic patterns across the time stamps.
+In this section, the effectiveness of the proposed approach is studied in comparison to the approaches that are designed for prediction and unsupervised anomaly detection in the literature.
+Datasets \textbf{KPI}~\cite{AIOpsChallenge2017} and \textbf{Yahoo}~\cite{YahooLabs2015} are adopted in the evaluation. \textbf{KPI} dataset was released by the AIOps Challenge Competition~\cite{AIOpsChallenge2017}.
+It consists of desensitized time series of KPIs from real-world applications and services.
+The raw data were harvested from Internet companies such as Sogou, eBay, and Alibaba.
+They are all minute-level operations time series.
+In our evaluation, this dataset is used for both anomaly detection and prediction. \textbf{Yahoo} dataset is released by Yahoo Labs for anomaly detection evaluation.
+It consists of both real and synthetic time series.
+Most of the time series from this dataset demonstrate irregular patterns across the whole time span.
+Such kind of patterns is believed unpredictable~\cite{Ren2019}.
+Four sample series from $\textbf{Yahoo}$ along with the prediction results from LSTM are shown in Fig.~\ref{fig:yahoo_pred}.
+As a result, this dataset is used to evaluate anomaly detection performance only following the convention in the literature~\cite{Ren2019}.
 The brief information about these two datasets is summarized in Tab.~\ref{tab:data}.